 The leave can be taken at any time in the 26 weeks' following the birth of the child (or placement in the case of adoption).
 4 weeks' notice is required before the leave may be taken however there is provision for shorter notice.
 The legislation allows for the postponement of leave in certain circumstances, such as the sickness of a relevant parent and hospitalisation of the child.

 Penalisation for taking Paternity Leave:

 The legislation contains protections from penalisation for taking paternity leave and preservation of employment rights while on paternity leave.
-Similar to the maternity legislation, the legislation contains provisions such as the voidance of termination/notice of termination of a relevant parent while he/she is on paternity leave or the suspension of an employee while on leave.
+The legislation contains provisions such as the voidance of termination/notice of termination of a relevant parent while he/she is on paternity leave or the suspension of an employee while on leave.

 Record Keeping (Offences):

 Under Section 17 (1) of the legislation an employer shall make a record of the paternity leave of their employees indicating the period of employment for each employee and the dates and times in respect of which each employee was on paternity leave and under Section 17(2) this record shall be retained for 8 years.
 A contravention of Section 17 (1) or (2) is an offence, proceedings for which may be brought and prosecuted by the Workplace Relations Commission (proceedings to be commenced within 12 months from the date of the offence) and shall be liable on summary conviction to a class B Fine (currently €4,000).

 Any dispute regarding paternity leave may be referred to an Adjudication Officer of the Workplace Relations Commission (WRC) or on appeal to the Labour Court under Section 41 or 44 of the 2015 Act.

 A copy of the Act may be viewed or downloaded HERE.